 I’m sure many of you have already heard Allan Savory’s TED talk on the subject, but if you haven’t, it’s worth a listen.
 He argues that despite the popular assertion that livestock cause desertification, cattle and other livestock can actually reverse desertification when their grazing patterns are managed closely.
 He goes so far as to say that livestock may actually be our best hope for restoring land that is currently unusable.
 He has spent quite a few years in Africa testing different grazing methods, and has achieved some impressive results.
 In his talk, he shows pictures of land that used to be barren and infertile, but has been completely restored using intensive grazing methods.

-Grass-Fed vs. Grain Fed
+Grass-Fed vs. Grain-Fed

 They claim that because it takes longer for animals to mature on pasture than in a feedlot, they consume more resources over their lifespan, making them a bigger burden on the environment.
 Ruminants on pasture also produce more methane than ruminants on concentrate because of the higher fiber content of their food.
-(9)
+(8)

 However, most of these researchers haven’t considered the big picture.
 As I mentioned earlier, cattle on pasture can be carbon negative by enhancing carbon sequestration, while cows cooped up in a building are completely detached from the natural carbon cycle.
 Pastured cattle are also friendlier to water resources, as we saw by the comparison in water use between mostly pastured cattle in Australia and mostly grain-fed cattle in the US.
 Further, it’s important to consider the other environmental hazards of feedlots, including pollution from manure, antibiotics, and pesticides.
 Researchers that look at the big picture find that when all factors accounted for, pastured cattle are much more environmentally friendly than their feedlot counterparts.
-(10) (11) (12) So, if you weren’t already convinced, this is another great reason to choose grass-fed beef when possible!
+(9, 10, 11) So, if you weren’t already convinced, this is another great reason to choose grass-fed beef when possible!

 As I’ve said many times before, it’s important to purchase red meat from a farmer you trust when at all possible.
 It’s evident that responsibly raised, grass-fed animals are kinder to the environment than those raised in a feedlot, not to mention that the animal itself has a better life.
 But I’d also encourage you to keep things in perspective.
 Red meat might not be the most ‘environmentally friendly’ food out there, but I highly doubt it’s the worst.
 But even if red meat were as terrible for the environment as conventional wisdom claims it is, please remember that eating isn’t the only activity you do that impacts the environment.
 Yes, livestock produces a lot of methane.
 You know what else produces a lot of methane?
 Landfills.
-(And wetlands and rice paddies, interestingly enough.)
-Food waste is also a pretty big problem.
+(12) And wetlands and rice paddies, interestingly enough.
+(13) Food waste is also a pretty big problem.
 Some researchers attribute 25% of total freshwater use and about 300 million barrels of oil per year to food waste.
-(13) Now, I’m not telling you this so you can try to calculate how many cans you’d need to recycle to ‘make up for’ the environmental impact of your 6oz grass-fed steak.
+(14) Now, I’m not telling you this so you can try to calculate how many cans you’d need to recycle to ‘make up for’ the environmental impact of your 6oz grass-fed steak.
 I just think it’s important that we don’t forget all the other things we can do to help the environment that don’t require eliminating an excellent source of nutrition from our diet.